-While answering them isn't easy, the trick is not trying to get them right.
+While answering them isn't easy, the trick is not trying to get them right out of the gate.
 All you need is to have the answers and get moving into resource allocation.

 Resource allocation is the key here.
+It's what you spend your energy, time, and money on and how you do it.
 I see it as the essence of self-management.
 You should be halfway there by allocating your resources well.

-When you combine the first and second modes, you will start to see rooms for optimizations—to get more out of the resources you put in.
+When you combine the first and second modes, you will start to see room for optimizations—to get more out of the resources you put in.

 And by now, the resources available to you should be vastly different from when you first started.

 - You have more money and less time (or the opposite).